 - If you must use disposable diapers, then check & change diapers regularly.
 I would say every 2-3 hours for first 6 months and then every 3-4 hours thereafter.

 - Reusable cloth diaper is a fantastic and safe alternative to its chemical-laden disposable cousin.
 No matter how organic or baby bum friendly they claim to be, disposable diapers are made of chemicals to keep the pee & poop in.
 If you are in the Dallas area, go to Nappy Shoppe.
 If you are India, buy now from Superbottoms.
-Detailed post on cloth diapers coming up very soon..
+Read this detailed post on cloth diapers.

 Let me know what you think.
 What additional points would you add on to this list?